CyberStudioUnited/SoupFBF-Depricated-Old/README.md

 #9, that is it, just go into localhost:3000, and you can create a room and invite your friends.

+#10, if you want to invite friends, visit an online version: https://soupfbf.loca.lt (the server can shut down sometimes...)

 # Similar Alternatives

 Similar alternatives to SoupFBF will be: